 Do you need help with an asset purchase agreement?
 EM Law are experts in drafting, negotiating and advising clients on asset purchase agreements.
-Our lead corporate lawyers are Barry Doherty, Neil Williamson and Anca Toma-Thomson who have extensive experience in advising clients on a wide range of corporate matters.
+Our lead corporate lawyers are Barry Doherty and Neil Williamson who have extensive experience in advising clients on a wide range of corporate matters.

 An asset purchase agreement sets out the terms and conditions of the sale and purchase of a business or part of a business.
 The complexity of an asset purchase agreement will vary depending on the nature and circumstances of the transaction, but it will typically be a lengthy document.

 Examples of common assets which are sold in an asset purchase agreement include land, machinery, stock, goodwill and contracts.
 When an asset sale completes, ownership of the selling company will not change hands; the company selling the assets will continue to exist.
 If the company has sold the whole of its business, it will now be a ‘shell’ company with no assets except the cash proceeds of the asset sale.

 This provision is probably the most important operative provision in the asset purchase agreement, yet it tends to be one of the shortest and simplest clauses.
 The buyer’s main concern is to ensure that proper title to the assets is transferred, with all the rights attaching to them.